kuriwaki/ccesMRPprep/README.md

 matched.

 This package provides data loading, processing, and formatting functions for a particular task: using *CCES data* for MRP.
+Its key contributions are functions that are calibrated to a consistent syntax, lookup tables and value-key pairs of data that are based upon a careful reading of data sources, and data loading functions that use APIs to reduce the dependency on downloading large files.
 Model fitting and visualization of MRP itself is handled elsewhere.
 This package is focused on the preparation to get there.

 ``` r
 # remotes::install_github("kuriwaki/ccesMRPprep")